Skip to main content

 Configure the Tool

-Select the fields to produce a frequency analysis for: Select the fields (columns) that you want to produce a frequency analysis for.
-Use the All or None links to make bulk selections.
+Select the fields to produce a frequency table for: Use the All or None links to make bulk selections.

 Double, FixedDecimal, Date, Time, DateTime, Blob, and SpatialObj types are not supported.